 Each year, thousands of international students successfully gain a visa to study in the United Kingdom.
 The UK government welcomes international students, and there is no limit on the number of student visas that can be issued.

 Do I need a visa to study in the UK?

 When should I apply for a visa?

-It is important to apply well before you intend to begin your course.
+It is important to prepare and apply well before you intend to begin your course.
 Many students do not realise how long the process will take, and do not leave enough time.
-Your application may require you to:

-- produce documents showing your finances and qualifications
+- produce documents showing your finances and qualifications;

 What kind of visa do I need?